m3db/m3/src/m3ninx/index/encoding/doc/README.md

 #### Document

-Each document is composed of fields.
+Each document is composed of an ID and fields.
+The ID is a sequence of valid UTF-8 bytes and it is encoded first by encoding the length of the ID, in bytes, as a variable-sized unsigned integer and then encoding the actual bytes which comprise the ID.
+Following the ID are the fields.
 The number of fields in the document is encoded first as a variable-sized unsigned integer and then the fields themselves are encoded.

 ```
 ┌───────────────────────────┐
 │ ┌───────────────────────┐ │
+│ │     Length of ID      │ │
+│ │       (uvarint)       │ │
+│ ├───────────────────────┤ │
+│ │                       │ │
+│ │          ID           │ │
+│ │        (bytes)        │ │
+│ │                       │ │
+│ ├───────────────────────┤ │
 │ │   Number of Fields    │ │
 │ │       (uvarint)       │ │
 │ ├───────────────────────┤ │